-C# RegexOptions.IgnoreCase ExampleThis C# program uses the Regex.IsMatch method with RegexOptions.IgnoreCase.
+C# RegexOptions.IgnoreCase ExampleUse the Regex.IsMatch method with RegexOptions.IgnoreCase to ignore character cases.

 The RegexOptions enum is typically passed as the last argument to a Regex method.
 This example shows how RegexOptions.IgnoreCase affects the result of the IsMatch method on an input that is in a different case.